 The following foods are part of a Mediterranean or anti-inflammatory diet, and may be better options for people with knee pain due to arthritis:

 • Healthy fats, such as those in olive oil, walnuts, and avocados

 • Beans, or legumes

-• Fish, such a salmon, sardines, mackerel, anchovies
+• Fish, such as salmon, sardines, mackerel, anchovies

 • Fresh vegetables, such as broccoli, tomatoes, peppers

-• Fresh fruit, particularly berries, such as strawberries, blueberries, raspberries
+• Fresh fruit, particularly berries, such as strawberries, blueberries, and raspberries